24 Different Types of Ants in Minnesota

 This black ant can be found anywhere from farms to yards, where it often nests in rotting logs or branches.

-It also likes to nest under rocks and logs, so it can be hard to get rid of them sometimes.
+It also likes to nest under rocks and logs, so it can be difficult to remove them sometimes.

 The Formica Glacialis will eat honeydew, insects, and other tiny animals if they find them first, but their favorite food is carbohydrates like sweets and fruits that humans leave out on their counters or tables.